Heating Up into the Weekend

-After our mid-afternoon storms brought some hail and flooding to Omaha, there will be a few leftover pockets of rain to dodge tonight, but skies clear into Thursday morning as we drop into the mid 50s.

-Thursday looks really nice with a lot of sunshine and upper 70s.
+Today will be mostly sunny and warmer with highs flirting with 80 degrees!

+The weather stays quiet overnight as we cool off into the mid 50s for Friday morning.

-We keep warming up into the weekend!
-Friday will be mostly sunny with low 80s, followed by mid 80s and a lot of sunshine Saturday.
+We keep heating up to finish the workweek.
+Highs will be in the mid 80s Friday afternoon with a lot of sunshine.

+We keep the sunshine and 80s on Saturday, but the second half of the weekend won't be as nice.

-A couple of rounds of showers and storms are more likely late Sunday and Monday.
-We should be dry long enough on both afternoons to warm up close to 80 degrees.
+Rain will start to become more likely late Sunday morning and into the afternoon, but there should be enough dry time mixed in to let us warm up close to 80 degrees.
+More showers and storms are likely into Sunday night.

+There will be a lot of dry time Monday, again letting us warm up into the low 80s.
+Then, another wave of showers and storms arrives late Monday, and it could continue into Tuesday morning.

+We cool off a little midweek with highs ion the mid 70s Tuesday and Wednesday.

 THURSDAY